 Social Emotional Regulation and Learning

-Many people may not know that occupational therapists have fairly extensive backgrounds and training in addressing social-emotional learning and regulation.
+Many people may not know that occupational therapists have fairly extensive backgrounds and training in addressing social-emotional regulation and learning.
 Therefore, we implement many of the techniques you have likely seen on Pinterest or from your school counselor.
 During this time, I am happy to share with you my top techniques that I am found doing daily with kids in the clinic.

 Firstly, I have included the age ranges I use these with to help guide you.
 Secondly, I should also say that these are what I call grounding or filler techniques, available to support us and our kids when we see something in our children but just aren’t sure how to help.